gfkpth/NLP_fakenews_detector/README.md

 # NLP_fakenews_detector using NLP

 ## Overview
 This project tackles the problem of identifying fake news headlines using Natural Language Processing (NLP).
-We used a labeled dataset to train multiple pmodels, including Logistic Regression, Random Forest, XGB, and KNN, with both TF-IDF and GloVe text representations.
-Additionally, we integrated pre-trained transformer models from Hugging face to compare performance.
+We used a labeled dataset to train multiple models, including Logistic Regression, Random Forest, XGB, and KNN, with both TF-IDF and GloVe text representations, achieving an accuracy of ~90.4% on the best model (logistic regression).
+Additionally, we integrated a pre-trained, BERT-based transformer model from Hugging face to compare performance, achieving >98% accuracy.
 The final goal was to accurately classify unseen headlines as real or fake and generate prediction files in the required format.
-Throughout the process, we applied data cleaning, feature engineering, model evaluation and inference techniques to build a robust fake news detecction pipeline.
+Throughout the process, we applied data cleaning, feature engineering, model evaluation and inference techniques to build a robust fake news detection pipeline.

 ## Objectives
 - Clean and preprocess real-world text data